red-gate/web-kata/kata-ts-6.md

 Write the TypeScript/JavaScript/React code to avoid any use of `state` in the `App.tsx` component.
 Use redux instead

 1. move all api calls into the `products` reducer:
-    1. under `src/modules` create file called `products.js` and export an empty reducer.
+    1. under `src/modules` create file called `products.ts` and export an empty reducer.
 Connect it to the store.
     1. create the action types for products
         1. `products/PRODUCTS_REQUESTED`
         1. `products/PRODUCTS_COMPLETED`